tornede/py_experimenter/paper/paper.md

 A general schema of `PyExperimenter` can be found in Figure 1.
 `PyExperimenter` is designed based on the assumption that an experiment is uniquely defined by certain inputs, i.e., parameters, and a function computing the results of the experiment based on these parameters.
 The set of experiments to be executed can be defined through a configuration file listing the domains of each parameter, or manually through code.
-Those parameters define the experiment grid, based on which `PyExperimenter` setups the table in the database featuring all experiments with their input parameter values and additional information such as the execution status.
+Those parameters define the experiment grid, based on which `PyExperimenter` sets up the table in the database featuring all experiments with their input parameter values and additional information such as the execution status.
 Once this table has been created, a `PyExperimenter` instance can be run on any machine, including a distributed system.
 Each instance automatically pulls open experiments from the database, executes the function provided by the user with the corresponding parameters defining the experiment and writes back the results computed by the function.
 Errors arising during the execution are logged in the database.